 For children living in a tropical wonderland spotting yet another example of the extraordinary variety of life seems almost commonplace, or at least not unexpected.
 Yet, even as a child living in Singapore, I instantly knew that to see Rajah Brooke’s Birdwing (Trogonoptera brookiana) in its natural habitat, in the Cameron Highlands in Malaysia, was a memory to be treasured forever.
 Butterflies are well-loved even by gardeners who profess profound dislike for other insects.
 Mythologies and folk stories, art, music, and literature are all rich with butterfly imagery.

 Butterfly gardens filled with nectar-rich flowering plants are popular in public and private landscapes.
 However, asking where the caterpillar garden is located is likely to be met with disbelief.
 The vision of tattered foliage draped on bare branches gives pause to many a well-meaning butterfly gardener facing the prospect of providing sustenance for these voracious leaf-eating insects.
-Yet without caterpillars, there would be no butterflies.
+Yet without caterpillars, there would be no butterflies. [sidebar] The obligate ecological relationship between certain caterpillars and their associated larval host plants was the foundation for a seminal 1964 scientific paper on evolution.
+Authors Paul Ehrlich and Peter Raven documented the association of certain butterfly and plant species, and related it to the toxic secondary compounds produced by plants.
+They popularized a now familiar word, ‘coevolution’, defined by scientists as “a reciprocal evolutionary change in two interacting species,” and proposed that plant diversity was inextricably linked to lepidopteran diversity. [/sidebar]

-Most caterpillars thrive best on native? plants, however some have partially or even largely switched to exotic hosts.
+Most caterpillars thrive best on [glossary term=”native”] plants, however some have partially or even largely switched to exotic hosts.
 For example, the Anise Swallowtail caterpillar (Papilio zelicaon) is frequently found on Mediterranean fennel, an abundant weed found along roadsides and in empty lots.
 When it was proposed to eliminate fennel from San Francisco some years ago, butterfly lovers protested the loss of valuable habitat for the swallowtail.

 The Xerces Society, an insect conservation organization, was named after another butterfly once found in the San Francisco dunes, the now-extinct Xerces Blue (Glaucopsyche xerces).
 The fate of the Xerces Blue is representative of the danger many butterfly species face today; more than 20 are threatened in California alone.
 Dr. Art Shapiro, a lepidopterist at the University of California, Davis, has studied regional butterfly populations for over 25 years and has seen a general decline in the numbers of many species.
 While some decline appears to be caused by climate change, much is attributed to habitat fragmentation and loss.